dashpresshq/archaea/blog/2022-10-05-introduction/index.md

 ## Features
 Below are some of the top-rated features of Hadmean that make it the best platform for internal tool generation.

 **Easy to install:** Hadmean has one of the easiest installation processes for such a robust tool.
-It requires just one command `npx hadmean@latest` to get it up and running.
+It requires just one command `npx hadmean` to get it up and running.

 **Easy to use:** There is no technical knowledge required to use Hadmean as it is a visual tool hence there is almost zero learning curve.